chainrocker55/chainrocker55/README.md

 - 👀 I’m interested in excellent programmer
 - 🌱 I’m currently learning programming
 - 💞️ I’m looking to collaborate on programmer
-- 📫 How to reach me good programmer
+- 📫 How to reach me a good programmer

 <!---
 chainrocker55/chainrocker55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.